Rasmus Højlund: Atalanta

-On 27 August 2022, Højlund signed with Serie A club Atalanta in a deal worth a reported €17 million.
+On 27 August 2022, Højlund signed for Serie A club Atalanta in a deal worth a reported €17 million.
 He scored his first goal for Atalanta on 5 September in a 2–0 away win over Monza.
 Initially confined to a substitute role at the beginning of the season, he carved out a place for himself in the squad due to the poor form and injuries of usual starter, Duván Zapata.
 In January 2023, he went on to deliver several convincing performances, notably scoring four goals in four consecutive games.

 Manchester United

-On 29 July, Premier League side Manchester United agreed a deal to sign Højlund from Atalanta for an initial £64 million fee plus £8 million in performance related add-ons, with the player agreeing a five-year deal with the option of an extra year.
+On 29 July 2023, Premier League side Manchester United agreed a deal to sign Højlund from Atalanta for an initial £64 million fee plus £8 million in performance related add-ons, with the player agreeing a five-year deal with the option of an extra year.
 He was then announced officially as a United player on 5 August 2023, subject to international clearance.